actions/toolkit/docs/javascript-action.md

 Navigate to https://github.com/actions/javascript-template

 Click on `Use this template` to create the repo for your action.
-Provide a name such as `myaction`.
+Provide a name such as `myaction` (used in rest of walk through).

 ![template](assets/node12-template.png)